psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 >
 > Did the ancient custom of sin-eating obtain in Wales within living memory?
 It was a most uncanny rite.
 A piece of bread, sprinkled over with salt, was placed on the bared breast of the dead person the sin-eater, who was paid for the job, ate the bread, washing it down with a mug of beer; the sins of the dead were thus transferred into the eater, who was consequently looked upon with a feeling of loathing and horror.
 For was he not selling his soul for a price ?
 >
 > Miss Fiona Macleod, in her *Sin-Eater and Other Tales*, recently published by Patrick Geddes, describes the custom as it prevailed in the Highlands of Scotland.
 The scale of pay seems to have been higher there than in Wales.
 Perhaps the pay was regulated by a kind of sliding scale, and varied according to the amount of sin to be eaten in each case.
-At all events, the Welsh sin-eater generally got only a groat, whereas the Gaelic-eater received sometimes as mnch as five shillings.
+At all events, the Welsh sin-eater generally got only a groat, whereas the Gaelic-eater received sometimes as much as five shillings.
 That speaks highly either of the better moral character of our ancestors, or the more developed commercial acuteness of the Scotch Celts.
 >
 > If the reader has not made the acquaintance of Fiona Macleod's Gaelic stories, let him hasten to do so.
 There are three of them— "The Pharais," "The Mountain Lovers," and "The Sin Eater.'
 He will find them intensely fascinating.
 >